themsaid/ibis/readme.md

       */
      'header' => 'font-style: italic; text-align: right; border-bottom: solid    1px #808080;',
 ```

-If you want to customize the header for each section, in the markdown file, you can add in the frontmatter section the `title` parameter:
+If you want to customize the page header for each section, in the markdown file, you can add in the frontmatter section the `title` parameter:

 ```markdown
 ---